Resilience of Bayesian Layer-Wise Explanations under Adversarial Attacks: Background

 The evaluation of adversarial attacks can be either qualitative or quantitative.
 In the qualitative case, one simply observes whether an attack strategy with a certain strength is successful in switching the classification label of the given data point; in general, the evaluation then reports the fraction of successful attacks on the whole data set.
-A quantitative metric to evaluate network performances against adversarial attacks is provided by the notion of \emph{softmax robustness} \citep{carbone2020robustness}, which computes the softmax difference between original and adversarial predictions

-and is a number between zero (maximal fragility) and one (complete robustness) for every data point.
+A quantitative metric to evaluate network performances against adversarial attacks is provided by the notion of \emph{softmax robustness} \citep{carbone2020robustness}, which computes the softmax difference between original and adversarial predictions as $1-||f(x)-f(\tilde{x})||_\infty$ and is a number between zero (maximal fragility) and one (complete robustness) for every data point.